A Brief Overview of the History of Guilin

 World War II

 In 1937, war broke out between China and Japan.
-The Japanese had already invaded Manchuria, which they occupied starting in 1932.
+The Japanese had already invaded northeastern China, which they occupied starting in 1932.

-China was among the Allied Powers in World War Two, along with Great Britain, the Societ Union and the United States.
+China was among the Allied Powers in World War Two, along with Great Britain, the Soviet Union and the United States.

 During the war, the city of Guilin became the primary base for the Chinese and Allied air forces.
 There was even a squadron of volunteer American air force personnel based in Guilin known as the Flying Tigers.